-Who can believe that its Thanksgiving week already?
-In a couple of days, we’ll be celebrating family, friends, and all we’re thankful for–but before the turkey and cranberry sauce, we’ll enjoy the annual Philadelphia Thanksgiving Day Parade.
-While New York’s Macy’s Day Parade seems to get all the critical acclaim–and media attention–our very own Turkey Day parade is special in its own right.
+On Thursday we’ll be celebrating family, friends, and all we’re thankful for–but before the turkey and cranberry sauce, we’ll enjoy the annual Philadelphia Thanksgiving Day Parade.
+While New York’s Macy’s Day Parade seems to get all the critical acclaim–and media attention–our very own Turkey Day parade in Philadelphia is special in its own right.
 Read on to find out more interesting facts about this festive annual tradition.

 2.)
 The parade is 1.4 miles long.